josejavierlop/city-route-ms/README.md

 ```

-Once all the services are up, the following URLs will be available
+Once all the services are up, the following URLs will be available.

 Address | Description
 --- | ---